 Designing the Living Zones in Your New Timber Framed Home

 It is in the gathering space under your elegantly crafted timber frame where you and your family will interact daily to make memories.
 The main living zone should reflect your lifestyle, first and foremost.
-Start by asking yourself some basic questions when creating your design.
+Start by asking yourself some basic questions when designing your timber frame.

 Formal or Informal?